A watercolour of Newgrange by Gabriel Beranger dated to 1775.

-Newgrange has been visited and investigated by many writers, researchers and archaeologists since it was first opened.
-The modern history of Newgrange begins on August 14th 1699 when Charles Campbell took out a 99 year lease on the lands around Newgrange.
+Newgrange has been visited and investigated by many writers, researchers and archaeologists since it was first opened at the end of the seventeenth century.
+The modern history of Newgrange began on August 14th 1699 when Charles Campbell took out a 99 year lease on the lands around Newgrange.
 Campbell was one of the new landowners who appeared after the Battle of the Boyne in 1690.
-Quarrying stone from the giant mound to build roads, his workmen uncovered the decorated Entrance Stone, then found the entrance to the passage and chamber.
+While quarrying stone from the huge mound to build roads, his workmen uncovered the decorated Entrance Stone, then found the entrance to the passage and chamber.

 Edward Lhuyd